jeffscyberjournal/CTFbin/Relevant.md

 49667/tcp open  msrpc         Microsoft Windows RPC Service Info: OSs: Windows, Windows Server 2008 R2 - 2012; CPE: cpe:/o:microsoft:windows
 ```
 In browser the IP showed a just a basic IIS web server default page.
 GoBuster here no directories were discovered on port 80 for website.
-A second scan for port 49663.
+A second scan with gobuster with various wordlists

+#
+#
+#
+#
+#

 ## Starting now with SMB